CypherPoet/ModulusOperandi/README.md

 <p align="center">

-_Declarative, configurable modular arithmetic for Swift Integers and Floating-Point types._
+_Declarative, multi-algorithm modular arithmetic for Swift Integers and Floating-Point types._

+Modular arithmetic algorithms [come in variants that use either Euclidean, truncating, or flooring division](https://en.wikipedia.org/wiki/Modulo_operation#Variants_of_the_definition).
+Furthermore, Swift's built-in `%` operator &mdash; while used as a modulus in some languages &mdash; is [strictly used as a _remainder_ operator](https://docs.swift.org/swift-book/LanguageGuide/BasicOperators.html#ID64).

+These nuances can lead modular arithmetic code that's ambiguous in both intent and correctness &mdash; which is what `ModulusOperandi` attempts to solve.

 <p />